-The consummation or performance of any acquisition, business combination, collaboration or other strategic transaction we may undertake in furtherance of our growth strategy, may involve additional risks, such as difficulties in assimilating different cultures, retaining personnel and integrating operations, which may be geographically dispersed, increased costs, exposure to liabilities, incurrence of indebtedness or use a substantial portion of our available cash for all or a portion of the consideration, and/or cause dilution to our existing shareholders if we issue equity securities for all or a portion of the consideration, such as the payment of up to \$20 million in a combination of cash and our Class A common shares if we exercise our option to acquire all of the outstanding capital stock of Primatope.
+The consummation or performance of any acquisition, business combination, collaboration or other strategic transaction we may undertake in furtherance of our growth strategy, may involve additional risks, such as difficulties in assimilating different cultures, retaining personnel and integrating operations, which may be geographically dispersed, increased costs, exposure to liabilities, incurrence of indebtedness or use a substantial portion of our available cash for all or a portion of the consideration, and/or cause dilution to our existing shareholders if we issue equity securities for all or a portion of the consideration.
+For example, we exercised our option to acquire all of the outstanding capital stock of Primatope in January 2019, and, subject to a supplemental due diligence period, we expect to close the transaction within 60 days of the option exercise.
+If we close the transaction, we will acquire all of the outstanding equity of Primatope in exchange for upfront consideration of \$10.0 million as well as potential milestone payments of up to \$8.0 million (\$3.0 million of which has been achieved as of the date of this prospectus and would be payable at closing), payable in a combination of cash and our Class A common shares.
+If we do not close the transaction, our license to intellectual property controlled by Primatope to research, develop and manufacture KPL-404 will terminate, in which case we would cease the development of KPL-404.
 If any of these events occurs or we are unable to meet our strategic objectives for any such transaction, we may not be able to achieve the expected benefits for the transaction.